BrennerDesign/egofishinggear/_products/ego-fishing-tools/mini-gripper-magnetic-release.md

 ---
 name: EGO Mini Gripper
 subheading: With Magnetic Release
-order_number: 3
+order_number: 5
 display_product: true
 description: >-
   The Best Mini Fish Gripper Tool On The Water.
-Grip and lift your fish with the extra wide jaw and magnetic release tether.
+Grip and lift your fish with the extra wide jaw and magnetic release.
 categories:
   - ego-tools
 price: '19.99'